-- 1 Includes supporting terminal infrastructure such as loading / unloading terminals, stations and buildings - 2 Includes strategic storage of crude oil - 3 Includes city gas distribution network - 4 Includes optic fibre / cable networks which provide broadband / internet - 5 Includes Medical Colleges, Para Medical Training Institutes and Diagnostics Centres - 6 Includes cold room facility for farm level pre-cooling, for preservation or storage of agriculture and allied produce, marine products and meat.
+- 1. Includes Capital Dredging - 2.
+Includes supporting terminal infrastructure such as loading / unloading terminals, stations and buildings - 3.
+Includes strategic storage of crude oil - 4.
+Includes city gas distribution network - 5.
+Includes optic fibre / cable networks which provide broadband / internet - 6.
+Includes Medical Colleges, Para Medical Training Institutes and Diagnostics Centres - 7.
+Includes cold room facility for farm level pre-cooling, for preservation or storage of agriculture and allied produce, marine products and meat. - 8.
+Applicable with prospective effect from November 25, 2013 i.e. the date of issue of circular by RBI in this regard and available for eligible projects for a period of three years; Eligible costs exclude cost of land and lease charges but include interest during construction.

 The revised definition of 'infrastructure lending' are in effect from November 20, 2012.
 The exposure of banks to projects under sub-sectors which were included under our previous definition of infrastructure, vide our Master Circular DBOD.
 No. Dir.
 BC.
-3/13.03.00/2012-13 dated July 2, 2012 on 'Exposure Norms' but not included under the revised definition, will continue to get the benefits under 'infrastructure lending' for such exposures till the completion of the projects.
-However, any fresh lending to those subsectors from the date of this circular will not qualify as 'infrastructure lending'.
+13/ 13.03.00/ 2013-14 dated July 1, 2013 on 'Exposure Norms' but not included under the revised definition, will continue to get the benefits under 'infrastructure lending' for such exposures till the completion of the projects.
+However, any fresh lending to those sub-sectors from the date of this circular will not qualify as 'infrastructure lending'.